 And FEAR itself wasn't the first to effectively combine shooting and melee fighting (possibly among others, Oni came four years earlier), but again it was one of the most popular ones to do so.

 Within the series, one of the things Call of Duty: Black Ops became notable for was actually giving the player character(s) a face and voice.
 Finest Hour on PlayStation 2 did so first, though the player characters never spoke when actually under player control.
 Call of Duty 2 also at least gave all of its player characters faces, and Modern Warfare 2 had one of its protagonists speaking during a cutscene.

-The developers of Call of Duty: Ghosts have been hyping certain new features as "innovative", ignoring that other engines have been doing them for longer.
-For instance, "dual-render" scopes (only the scope's view is zoomed in, while your peripheral vision stays the same - Unreal Engine 2 and Source can do it) and "advanced fish AI" that moves out of the way when you swim towards them (Super Mario 64, and for that matter every other 3D game with fish that don't actively try to kill you, has this).
+The developers of Call of Duty: Ghosts had been hyping certain new features as "innovative", ignoring that other engines did them long before they did.
+For instance, "dual-render" scopes (only the scope's view is zoomed in, while your peripheral vision stays the same - Unreal Engine 2 and Source can do it) and "advanced fish AI" that moves out of the way when you swim towards them (Super Mario 64, and for that matter every other 3D game ever with fish that don't actively try to kill you, has this).

 Kingdom Hearts has this theme about memories, huh?
 Well a similar theme was done in Persona 2 a couple years ago... and that's not even counting the amounts of short stories about similar themes that have probably existed long before Nyarlathotep tried to manipulate Jun's memories....